Ratko Perić: Medjugorje

 Perić has the same stance towards the alleged Marian apparitions of Medjugorje as his predecessor Pavao Žanić.
-He considers the alleged apparitions to be false and referred to them as "religious show" and "spectaculum mundo".
+He considers the alleged apparitions to be false and referred to them as a "religious show" and "spectaculum mundo".
 Perić wrote a personal letter declaring his position that nothing supernatural was occurring in Medjugorje (the third designation).
-In order not to mislead the faithful into believing that his statement was an official Church position, Archbishop Tarcisio Bertone, the Secretary to the Congregation for the Doctrine of the Faith that was presided over at the time by Cardinal Joseph Ratzinger, wrote in a letter to the bishop of Saint-Denis-de-La Réunion that "what Bishop Perić said in his letter … is and remains his personal opinion."
+In order not to mislead the faithful into believing that his statement was an official Church position, Archbishop Tarcisio Bertone, the Secretary to the Congregation for the Doctrine of the Faith that was presided over at the time by Cardinal Joseph Ratzinger, wrote in a letter to the bishop of Saint-Denis-de-La Réunion that "what Bishop Perić said in his letter [...] is and remains his personal opinion."

-On February 27, 2017 Peric issued a statement saying: "Considering everything that this diocesan chancery has so far researched and studied, including the first seven days of alleged apparitions, we can say: there have been no apparitions of Our Lady in Medjugorje."
+On February 27, 2017 Perić issued a statement saying: "Considering everything that this diocesan chancery has so far researched and studied, including the first seven days of alleged apparitions, we can say: there have been no apparitions of Our Lady in Medjugorje."